Rumyra/blog-rumyra/src/posts/2015-01-30-Just-a-quick-Friday-tip.md

 - craft-code
 category: craft-code
 status: published
+layout: post.html
+image: null
+summary: "I know a lot of you out there are already aware of this and to you it will seem obvious..."
 ---

 I know a lot of you out there are already aware of this and to you it will seem obvious, however, I've found myself giving this tip a few times over the past couple of weeks, so think it's worth quickly noting.